 A lot of your work focuses on the growing wealth gap and inequality that exists between Black and white households.
 What is your response to those who say we should stop comparing ourselves to white people?

-But this question explains to much about what we don’t understand.
+But this question explains too much about what we don’t understand.
 We are always encouraged to focus on the salaries of famous athletes and entertainers and to see what they buy and how they live.
 But this is done purposefully so that we never think to look at the lives of those who cut their checks.

-So we talk about Lebron and his money but not in relationship to Phil Knight or Dan Gilbert, those who cut his checks.
+So we talk about Lebron and his money but not in relation to Phil Knight or Dan Gilbert, those who cut his checks.
 So we miss not only how even Lebron James is merely a well-paid producer of wealth for others but how little he makes in relationship to them.
 James cannot manufacture shoes or professional sports leagues (this was the problem Kanye ran into and why he appeared to lose it with Sway).
 James is paid by Nike.
 That is very different from owning Nike.

-What do feel are some effective collective wealth building activities that the Black community should be involved in?
+What do you feel are some effective collective wealth building activities that the Black community should be involved in?

-More of us should be involved in radical economic study, social and political movement organization building and the development of ways to redistribute wealth, goods and services to make sure no one goes without.
+More of us should be involved in radical economic study, social and political movement organization building, and the development of ways to redistribute wealth, goods, and services to make sure no one goes without.

 There is no economic solution to poverty and inequality.
 Economics is political.
 We need better politics and organization not fantasies about wealth creation.